OsamahAnsari/ProjectTalos/_posts/2020-09-23-interviews-prototyping-experimentation.md

   2. LevelMapping - Defines relationships between characters, used in the level definitions, and the available sprites.
   3. InteractionSet - Specifies what events occur when two sprites of a given type collide in the game.
   4. TerminationSet - Specifies the end conditions of the game, indicating whether the player wins or not.

-**Big Takeaway:** VGDL can be used to describe most games in a generalized form, which in turn allows AI to easily interface them.
+- **Big Takeaway:** VGDL can be used to describe most games in a generalized form, which in turn allows AI to easily interface them.

 Great, now I have a good idea of what VGDL is, but how does the UnityVGDL Framework use it to allow ML AI to interface with a wide variety of games?
 For that, I turned to the paper on the UnityVGDL Frame, [Johansen, Mads, et al. “Video Game Description Language Environment for Unity Machine Learning Agents.”
 2019 IEEE Conference on Games (CoG), 2019, doi:10.1109/cig.2019.8848072.](https://ieee-cog.org/2019/papers/paper_209.pdf)
+- The paper discussed the process of porting over the VGDL Framework used by the GVG-AI Framework with some tweaks.
+They explained how they had to make some underlying changes to the structure to make porting easier and to get around some of the compatibility issues with Unity.
+- After the port was complete, they ran tests using four games to make sure their new version was comparable to the original GVG-AI Framework.
+They were able to prove that cumulative training across eight instances using PPO through the Unity ML-Agents Toolkit was comparable (better in some situations) than training with A2C on the GVG-AI Framework.
+- They also mentioned a list of features that they didn't have time to port over and still need to be implemented in the Unity version.
+- **Big Takeaway:** The GVG-AI Framework was successfully ported over to Unity with comparable results using the Unity ML-Agents Toolkit for the machine learning.